 Defects: producing unusable products

 An assembly line is a simple example of mura.
-If one section of the assembly line is backed up, the team may produce too little or too much of a specific product to overcompensate for the bottleneck.
+If one section of the assembly line is backed up, the team may produce too little or too much of a specific product to compensate for the bottleneck.

 There are four main steps of the PDCA cycle: